SinnDevelopment/azure-tiltify-discord-bot/README.md

-# aws-tiltify-discord-bot
+# azure-tiltify-discord-bot
-A bot designed to be deployed to AWS (or another cloud with slight modification) that posts updates to discord based on a Tiltify campaign.
+A bot designed to be deployed to the cloud (Azure now) (or another cloud with slight modification) that posts updates to discord based on a Tiltify campaign.

 This is designed to use mongo for a database instead of local flatfiles to allow for cloud deployment/containerization.